BIBLE CHRONOLOGY

 When Nehemiah came to Jerusalem to repair the city wall and its gates, which had been damaged by the enemies of the Jews after Zerubbabel had finished restoring the Temple, it is clear that the houses in Jerusalem were already occupied.
 Various wall builders are said to be working “over against their house” or words to that effect (Neh 3:23, 28-30).

-This is exactly in line with all reasonable expectation.
-If the Temple was going to be rebuilt, surely a lengthy process, the workers would obviously need houses to live in.
-Seeing the Temple was in Jerusalem and there were unoccupied, broken down houses in Jerusalem, naturally these would have been where the builders lived with their families.
-If walls of those houses were broken, roofs were leaking etc, these would need to have been repaired.
-So, under inspiration, Cyrus in his decree mentions only the Temple, as that was where the focus was meant to be, but implied within that decree is the undeniable fact that those builders would need dwellings to live in.
+This is exactly in line with all reasonable expectations.
+If the Temple was going to be rebuilt, surely a lengthy process, the workers would need houses to live in.
+Seeing the Temple was in Jerusalem and there were unoccupied, broken-down houses in Jerusalem, these would naturally have been repaired by the builders to live in with their families.
+So, under inspiration, Cyrus in his decree mentions only the Temple, as that was where the focus was meant to be, but implied within that decree is the undeniable fact that those builders would need somewhere close by to live.
 To travel miles in and out of Jerusalem each day for work wouldn’t have made sense.

 Thus, when Nehemiah came to Jerusalem to repair the city walls, there is no mention that the resettlement of the city following Cyrus' decree, and the undoubted repair work involved, had been done contrary to any Persian command.